How to wow an interviewer

 I am certain you have walked out of a shop because you did not like the sales person, even if the product you needed was in stock.
 Even if you did buy, you would not come back.
 In this case, we are talking about a service that the sales person did not provide.

 Just as when the employer hires an applicant, they need to face their new employee every day.
 It is not going to happen.

 However, I have heard clients many times: "We really like her, she seems honest, so we will teach her the rest".

 I once had a client in Sydney that I really struggled to find a marketing person for their company.
-I looked for a long time and the client interviewed many candidates who did not have the skills or personality.
+I looked for a long time, and the client interviewed many candidates who did not have the personality they were looking for.

 Mentioning an interest of the interviewer may start a conversation.
 Not mentioning it risks losing the opportunity to create trust and likeability.

 In understanding that the initial phase is designed for you to introduce yourself with the purpose of gaining trust, you can steer the conversation to focus on this without having to talk about yourself or your background.
 Some of the tools you have to gain trust are your presentation, how you speak, your cultural background, and the image your portray, etc.

 Good sales people continue to build trust during the entire interview.
 A popular way to build credibility is by name dropping (for example, Richard Branson said recently… ), industry dropping (for example, looking at plumbing x compared to the electrical y), or position dropping (for example, the CEOs typically looks at...)
 These can be powerful tools if you want to demonstrate your knowledge of contemporary events, however, you risk offending, particularly if you are excessive and seen as bragging.
 People who brag are not well considered by others.